-- 3.5.1 Unsupervised activities: teaching, training, instructing, caring for or supervising, or providing advice/guidance on wellbeing, providing personal care, or driving a vehicle only for children.
-The above is considered a regulated activity only if it is done regularly. - 3.5.2 The roles of the Dean, Chaplain, Master over the Choristers, Dean's Verger, Director of Music, Lodge Porters, Admission Tutors, Directors of Studies, Schools Liaison Officer, International Programmes Officer, Choral and Organ Scholars are considered to involve engaging in regulated activity with children under 18 regularly as defined by the relevant legislation. - 3.5.3 The roles of Supervisors are not considered to involve engaging in regulated activity with children under 18 regularly as defined by the relevant legislation.
+3.5.1 Work under (1) or (2) above is considered a regulated activity only if it is done regularly.

+3.5.2 The roles of the Dean, Chaplain, Chapel Manager, Chapel Clerks, Director of Music, Lodge Porters, Undergraduate Admissions Tutor Directors of Studies, Schools Liaison Officer, Admissions Officer, Choral and Organ Scholars are considered to involve engaging in regulated activity with children under 18 regularly as defined by the relevant legislation.

+3.5.3 The roles of Supervisors are not considered to involve engaging in regulated activity with children under 18 regularly as defined by the relevant legislation.